 An epi_archive object can be constructed from a data frame, data table, or tibble, provided that it has (at least) the following columns:

-As we can see from the above, the data frame returned by epidatr::covidcast() has the columns required for the epi_archive format, so we use as_epi_archive() to cast it into epi_archive format.1
+As we can see from the above, the data frame returned by epidatr::pub_covidcast() has the columns required for the epi_archive format, so we use as_epi_archive() to cast it into epi_archive format.1

 print(x)

-An epi_archive is special kind of class called an R6 class.
-Its primary field is a data table DT, which is of class data.table (from the data.table package), and has columns geo_value, time_value, version, as well as any number of additional columns.
+An epi_archive is an S3 class.
+Its primary field is a data table DT, which is of class data.table (from the {data.table} package), and has columns geo_value, time_value, version, as well as any number of additional columns.

 class(x$DT)